Shrewsbury School: Heritage

-The "first flowerings of English drama". in the Tudor period
+Early flowerings of English drama in the Tudor period

+Prior to the Reformation the site of the school as Kingsland was a focus of pageantry and performance.

+By the early modern period that cultural practice had developed to the extent that multiple arbours were built over the territory.

 Under Thomas Ashton drama flourished.
 He made it a rule that, boys in the senior form had, every school day, to "declaim and play one Act of Comedy" before breaking from school, and the school put on frequent public Whitsuntide and mystery plays concerned with moral romance, scripture, and history.
 In 1565, for instance, Julian the Apostle and another unnamed performance of Ashton's were performed before a large audience, which "listened with admiration and devotion".
 Queen Elizabeth I, on a journey to the West Midlands in 1565 intended to visit Shrewsbury to see one of these performances, but "her Majesty not having proper information mistook the time and when she came to Coventry, hearing it was over, returned to London".
 The Quarry park in the town had long been a place for sort and cultural activity in the old town, and this was the site of many of these plays, and a bank there cut in the form of an amphitheatre was established near the rope walk.

-These were, according to Thomas Warton, probably the first fruits of the English theater.
+Such plays were, according to Thomas Warton, probably the first fruits of the English theater.

-On several occasions the school put on pageants for the visiting Council in the Marches, as in 1581 when the Lord President, Sir Henry Sidney, leaving the town by barge, was greeted by several scholars on an island down stream of the castle dressed as green nymphs with willow branches tied to their heads reciting verses across the water: And will your honour needs depart, and must it needs be so.
+On several occasions the school put on pageants for the visiting Council of the Marches, as in 1581 when the Lord President, Sir Henry Sidney, leaving the town by barge, was greeted by several scholars on an island down stream of the castle dressed as green nymphs with willow branches tied to their heads reciting verses across the water: And will your honour needs depart, and must it needs be so.

 Would God we could like fishes swim, that we might with thee go.The Lord President was brought close to tears.